stef-ang/CurrencyConverter/README.md

 - It calculates currency conversion from selected currency to all other currencies.
 - Every currency conversion calculation will be recorded as history conversion.
 - It support offline mode and to limit bandwidth, the app won't refetch remote data within 30 minutes.

+## 🦾 How to use

+- Generate your openexchangerates App ID [here](https://openexchangerates.org/account/app-ids).
+- Open `gradle.properties` file and put your openexchangerates as value of OpenExchangeApiKey.
+- OR open `local.properties` file and add `OpenExchangeApiKey="[app ids]"`

 ## 📚 Stacks